snijderlab/stitch/README.md

 ## Examples

 The 'batchfiles' folder contains some examples which can be run to see what the program is up to.
+These examples are present both with the built binaries and the source code.

 - `basic.txt`
 - `monoclonal.txt`